-Each Friday, the downtown area turns into a makeshift farmer's market, food court and music venue, as Friday Flings has something for everyone.
-This Friday is the first event, but you can't go wrong by stopping in on any Friday - there's plenty of food vendors, making it a great lunch stop; there's lots of local arts and crafts for your shopping needs; and later in the summer, some of Palmer's world-famous crops can be purchased.e Memorial Day weekend, it's also the kickoff to a summer's worth of food, festivities and fun, as Friday Flings takes over the downtown Palmer area for the first time.
+Each Friday through August 11, the downtown area turns into a makeshift farmer's market, food court and music venue, as Friday Fling takes shape.
+The market will run from 11 a.m. to 6 p.m.
+Friday Fling is held on S. Valley Way, near the Palmer Museum of History and Art and Visitor Center.
+There are plenty of food vendors, making it a great lunch or dinner stop; there's lots of local arts and crafts for your shopping needs; and some of Palmer's world-famous crops can be found there.

 While Friday Fling is a great place to shop and eat, it's also filled with live entertainment.
 Each Friday there are two live music sets: 11:30 a.m. to 1 p.m. and 4:30 to 6 p.m. at the Palmer Pavilion outside the museum.
 Friday Flings is a great way to shop local and support the local economy.
 Almost all the things you will encounter at the weekly festival are Alaska Grown or Alaskan made products, and help local farmers, artists and more.
 You can find vendors selling things like handmade jewelry, jams, honey, and more.